-PND’s roots in Alaska put the firm at the forefront of Arctic engineering.
-Its vast arctic experience stretches from Russia through Alaska and into Canada with projects on land and offshore.
-It routinely designs for the severe environmental conditions required for projects in the Arctic, including heavy snow loads, both continuous and discontinuous permafrost conditions, moving ice loads, and working in temperatures below -40ºC.
+PND’s roots in Alaska put the firm at the forefront of arctic engineering.
+Our vast arctic experience stretches from Russia through Alaska and into Canada with projects on land and offshore.
+We routinely design for the severe environmental conditions required for projects in the Arctic, including heavy snowloads, both continuous and discontinuous permafrost conditions, moving ice loads, and working in temperatures below -40ºC.

 - Structural building and bridge design

 - Arctic airstrips